cheeyeo/openapi-rails-api/README.md

 # TODO

-* Create setup file for swagger UI
+* Add api endpoint and specs for User model

 * Create / learn more about OAUTH scopes and update the openapi specs

-* Add more specs for User model

 * Add TodoListItem and update api specifications